-Degree programs in the Department of Health and Human Physiology consistently rank among the top of their kind nationwide.
-They are versatile and designed for students with widely varying academic objectives.
-The department's students are highly motivated and do well academically.
-Many of them graduate with honors.
+Degree programs in the Department of Health and Human Physiology are versatile and designed for students with widely varying academic objectives.
+They consistently rank among the top programs of their kind nationwide.

-The Bachelor of Science (BS) degree curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
 Elective courses provide in-depth study across a broad range of topics in human physiology, including those related to health and disease.
 Students also must complete the College of Liberal Arts and Sciences General Education Program.